Key takeaways for drivers

 Sources:

-Home charging average consumer prices per kilowatt hours of variable costs for the delivery of electricity sourced from CBS.nl.
+Home charging average consumer prices per kilowatt hours of variable costs for the delivery of electricity sourced from CBS.nl in August 2024.
+Prices will be updated in February 2025 according to the CBS.nl website.

 Details: